 Market risk is the risk that changes in market prices - such as foreign exchange rates, interest rates and equity prices - will affect the Group's income or the value of its holdings of financial instruments.
-Market risk is managed and monitored using sensitivity analysis, and minimised through ensuring that all investment activities are undertaken in accordance with established mandate limits and investment strategies.

-- Foreign exchange risk: There is no direct foreign exchange risk and the Group has not hedged its exposure arising from foreign exchange. - Interest rate risk Income earned on cash at bank are at floating interest rates. - Equity price risk the Group is exposed to equity price risk, which arises from investments in equity securities and managed funds.
-The management of the Group monitors the proportion of its investment portfolio based on market indices.
+- Foreign exchange risk the Group is exposed to foreign exchange risk, which arises from investments in international securities. - Interest rate risk income earned on cash at bank are at floating interest rates. - Equity price risk the Group is exposed to equity price risk, which arises from investments in equity securities and managed funds.